fusioncharts/dev_centre_docs/getting-started/vue/configure-your-chart-using-vuejs.md

     * The `dataFormat` is set as JSON.
     * The json data has been embeded as the value of the `dataSource`.

-4. An event is triggered to update the caption, subcaption alignment and the background of the chart.
+4. An event is triggered:

-5. An event is triggered to update the caption, subcaption alignment and the background of the chart.

     * To update the chart caption, sub-capion alignment.
     * To update the backgroing color.
     * Reset all the chart data to it's initial version.

-6. A container is created to render buttons in the chart.
+5. A container is created to render buttons in the chart.

-7. Created a `fusioncharts` directive in a template.
+6. Created a `fusioncharts` directive in a template.